Review of Income and Wealth

 From Saturday 1st August 2009, original manuscripts should be submitted in electronic format to Editorial Express at the following:

-As of September 1, 2008, there is no submission fee for anyone submitting a paper to the .
+As of September 1, 2008, there is no submission fee for anyone submitting a paper to the Review of Income and Wealth.
 The managing editors reserve the right, however, to reject papers without referee reports of papers that do not fit the fields of interest of the Review, are too poorly written to be ready for an evaluation, are excessively long, or do not meet the quality standards of the journal.

 Ensure your paper is clearly written in standard, scientific English language appropriate to your discipline.
 Visit our site to learn about the options.
 Please note that using the Wiley English Language Editing Service does not guarantee that your paper will be accepted by this journal.